 TNTB 351.
 Hindu Trinidad (optional)—This course allows students to examine selected concepts, explore living traditions, and produce written, oral, and visual presentations.
 To this end, the course offers a brief historical and literary overview, an examination of the dynamics of Absolute Brahman, its personal Eeshavara, and the popular manifestations and popular Hindu religious ideas and practices.
 It will examine the unique concept of the management of Istha, or individual religion and community practices through the festivals and rituals, the concept of interconnectedness and the ethics derived from this.
 The course also provides opportunities for intimate experiences of community and family life.
 Students will be required to assist in organizing at least one community even

 TNTB 399.
 Independent Study (optional)— Students may, with consultation, tailor their own independent study, either coordinated with their internship or in other areas of interest.
-Such studies will be taught and supervised under normal circumstances by experts in Trinidad or Tobago, working in close coordination with Trinity faculty, and will be arranged through the program coordinator or the on-site academic director.
+Such studies will be taught and supervised under normal circumstances by experts in Trinidad, working in close coordination with Trinity faculty, and will be arranged through the program coordinators.

-Faculty Sponsors: Gwendolyn Miles Smith Professor of Philosophy Vogt; Affiliated Faculty: Associate Professor of Language and Culture Studies Evelein; Allan K. and Gwendolyn Miles Smith Professor of English Lauter; and William R. Kenan, Jr. Professor in American Institutions and Values Masur†; On-Site Director: Gerhard Unterthurner; Office of International Programs Adviser: Melissa Scully
+Faculty Director: Gwendolyn Miles Smith Professor of Philosophy Vogt; Affiliated Faculty: Professor of Language and Culture Studies Evelein; Assistant Professor of Philosophy and Classics Ewegen; On-Site Director: Gerhard Unterthurner; Office of Study Away Adviser: Melissa Scully

 Trinity’s program in Vienna offers students the opportunity to study in English at the University of Vienna, one of Europe’s best institutions of higher learning.
-While the program is designed with philosophy majors in mind, it is appropriate for all students with an interest in Central Europe.
-It has strong curricular options in philosophy; international studies; political science; history; American studies; English; women and gender studies; human rights; public policy and law; and other areas.
-The program in Vienna begins with a month-long intensive German language course taught at the appropriate level.
+While the program is associated with the Philosophy Department, it is appropriate for all students with an interest in Central Europe.
+It has strong curricular options in philosophy, international studies, political science, history, American studies, English, women and gender studies, human rights, public policy and law, and other areas.
+The program in Vienna begins with a monthlong intensive German language course taught at the appropriate level.
 Students in the program complete the language course prior to the start of the term at the University of Vienna.
 This helps students with no or little previous study of German develop a solid foundation in the language.
 For students who have already taken German, the course improves their language skills, which may allow them to take regular courses in German (as well as in English) at the University of Vienna, depending upon their level at the conclusion of the course.

 Students take the program’s core course, “Thought and Culture of Vienna.”
-This semester-long course is taught in English by Trinity-in-Vienna’s on-site coordinator, Gerhard Unterthurner.
-For their remaining courses, students enroll in regular classes at the University of Vienna taught in English, German or another language if they have the appropriate level of proficiency.
+This semester-long course is taught in English by Trinity in Vienna’s on-site coordinator, Gerhard Unterthurner.
+For their remaining courses, students enroll in regular classes at the University of Vienna taught in English, German, or another language if they have the appropriate level of proficiency.
 All philosophy majors take a philosophy core course as one of their university classes.
-This course, “Issues in Contemporary Central European Philosophy,” is taught by Trinity professor and program faculty sponsor Erik Vogt.
+This course, “Issues in Contemporary Central European Philosophy,” is taught by Trinity Professor and Program Faculty Director Erik Vogt.
 The class is optional for non-philosophy majors.

 Program core course (taken by all students on the program):